Towards Batch-to-Streaming Deep Reinforcement Learning for Continuous Control: S2AC and SDAC

-where the transition $(\boldsymbol{s}_t, \boldsymbol{a}_t)$ is collected online under the current policy, and $\sigma_r$ denotes the running standard deviation of the observed rewards, computed following~\cite{engstrom2020implementation}.
+where the target is computed using a single next transition $(\boldsymbol{s}_{t+1}, \boldsymbol{a}_{t+1})$, reducing the expectation to a one-sample estimate and making the update solely dependent on the tuple $(\boldsymbol{s}_t, \boldsymbol{a}_t, r_{t+1}, \boldsymbol{s}_{t+1})$, as in classical RL algorithms \cite{sutton1998introduction,watkins1992q, konda1999actor}.
 In contrast to standard SAC, and consistent with the streaming nature of our algorithm, we forgo the use of target networks, relying instead on the online estimate of $Q_{\pi_{\boldsymbol{\theta}},\boldsymbol{\phi}}^{\text{soft}}$ when computing the Bellman target.
 Critic updates are performed using eligibility traces in conjunction with the ObGD optimizer, modifying the original residual described in \autoref{subsec:streamac} with the soft Bellman residual in \autoref{eq:softtderror}.

-For the actor, we consider the policy improvement objective of~\cite{haarnoja2018soft}:
+For the actor, we consider the policy improvement objective proposed by Haarnoja et al.\ \citep{haarnoja2018soft}: